General Questions | 6 views |

 Answer from Construction Brain

-For major renovations in Ottawa (over $25,000), having a lawyer review your contract is often worth the $300-500 investment to protect yourself from costly disputes and ensure proper lien protection.
+For major renovations in Ottawa (over $25,000), having a lawyer review your contract is often worth the investment, especially for complex projects or if you notice any concerning terms.

 When Legal Review is Most Important